sbaack/iso-freeze/README.md

-# iso-freeze: Call pip freeze in an isolated venv

-`pip freeze` will always pin everything installed in your current venv, so if you want to pin only your `doc` but not your `dev` requirements, you best create a fresh environment. `iso-freeze` allows you to pin requirements independently from your current environment: you just specify a `requirements` file or dependencies in your `pyproject.toml` and it automatically creates a temporary venv, installs all necessary requirements in it and generates pinned `*requirements.txt` files from it.
+# iso-freeze: Use `pip install --report` to separate pinned requirements for different optional dependencies

+**Warning**: The `--report` option of `pip install` is considered experimental.
+Expect stuff to break after pip updates.

+`pip 22.2` introduced the [`pip install --report`](https://pip.pypa.io/en/latest/reference/installation-report/) option, which together with the `--dry-run` and `--ignore-installed` options can be used to resolve requirements without installing them.
+While the classic `pip freeze` always pins everything installed, this makes it possible to pin requirements independently from your current environment.

+`iso-freeze` is an experimental application that uses these new `pip` options to pin requirements.
+Just specify a `requirements` file or dependencies in your `pyproject.toml` and it uses the output of `pip install --report` to generate pinned `*requirements.txt` files.

-`iso-freeze` is a very simple version of the `pip-compile` command provided by [`pip-tools`](https://github.com/jazzband/pip-tools).
-The biggest difference is that is `iso-freeze` does not rely on any `pip` internals and just calls plain `pip freeze` in the background.
+This makes `iso-freeze` a very simple version of the `pip-compile` command provided by [`pip-tools`](https://github.com/jazzband/pip-tools).
+The biggest difference is that is `iso-freeze` does not rely on any `pip` internals.

 ## Install